hauhuynh1208/nhatro-docs/US/us-6.md

 4. On mobile, each variable is presented as a card.
 5. The list is paginated.
 6. Each row/card has a checkbox (bulk action behaviour to be defined in a separate user story).
-7. Clicking a row/card navigates the seller to the variable detail screen.
+7. The variable's `name` in each row/card is a link.
+Clicking it navigates the seller to the variable detail screen.
 8. If no variables exist, the screen displays "No variables found".

 ## UI/UX References